sdcnku/micropython/docs/library/omv.image.rst

       Returns the image object so you can call another method using ``.`` notation.

-      Not supported on compressed images.
+      Not supported on compressed or yuv images.

    .. method:: ccm(matrix) -> Image